 - Teacher will send student to the School Office whenever the student is not in compliance first thing in the morning.
-An out-of-uniform warning will be issued. - Parents will be notified. - Repeated uniform violations will result in detentions and the child being sent home.
+An out-of-uniform warning will be issued. - Parents will be notified and asked to bring proper attire. - Repeated uniform violations will result in detentions and the child being sent home.